dtalmood/Stack-Overflow-Search-Engine/README.md

     2. Answer Count
     3. Score

   **Tags:** Allows users to have specific tags to ensure results relate more closely to what you are looking for.
-Addtionaly you can
+Additionally you can do the following

     1. Add a tag
     2. View all tags